TBM-MAHI/TBM-MAHI/README.md

 * ✉️  You can contact me at [tasnimulmahi1998@gmail.com](mailto:tasnimulmahi1998@gmail.com)
 * 🚀  I'm currently working on [A Fully Functional E-commerce Website](https://github.com/TBM-MAHI/ReactApp-crown-clothing).
 * 🧠  I'm learning MERN Stack.
-* 🤝  I'm open to collaborating on WEB3 Projects.
+* 🤝  I'm open to collaborating on any Projects.
 * 👌   I Have a Programming tutorial YouTube channel.
 ### Skills 👨‍💻